“Logos are the graphic extension of the internal realities of a company.” —Saul Bass

 Having a well-designed logo and a distinct brand identity is crucial for the success of any brand.
 It represents your company, emphasizes your strengths, and reflects your core values while executing such an important task of being memorable and creating an impact.
 While logo harbours a herculean task of being the face of the brand, it is a hard reality that no matter how good the design is, at some point, it will become old and outdated.

 The fading relevance or outdated design is something a brand will continue to notice every time they encounter the future.
 The pivotal role of a logo is to tell the right story about the company.
 It should convey your personality and make the customers make a unique recollection of your company.

 But with the changing times, design sensibilities, and norms change.
 The company’s culture changes and the logo that once spoke volumes may no longer make sense when you undergo a substantial shift in your business.
-In such circumstances, rebranding or redesigning the logo must not be scrutinized rather than normalized.
+In such circumstances, rebranding or logo redesigning must not be scrutinized rather than normalized.